AML

 Published: Last updated: Also known as: SAR

-Suspicious Transaction Report (STR) is a mandatory regulatory filing that financial institutions submit to a financial intelligence unit when a transaction or pattern of account activity suggests possible money laundering, terrorist financing, or other financial crime.
+A Suspicious Transaction Report (STR) is a mandatory regulatory filing that financial institutions submit to their jurisdiction's financial intelligence unit when a customer transaction raises suspicion of money laundering, terrorist financing, or other financial crime.

 What is Suspicious Transaction Report (STR)?